- Hit List

-In December 2009, following 17 years of cooperation with the Canadian International Development Agency (CIDA) in over 30 countries, Alternatives learned through an article in a national newspaper that funding from CIDA for their programs was to be cut.
-The defunding for Alternatives’ programs came despite successive positive evaluations by independent auditors.
+In December 2009, after 17 years of cooperation with the Canadian International Development Agency (CIDA) in more than 30 countries, Alternatives learned through an article in a national newspaper that funding from CIDA for its programs was to be cut, despite successive positive evaluations by independent auditors.

-The Minister of International Cooperation, Beverley Oda, and CIDA President Margaret Briggs, refused to respond to calls and questions from the organization.
-The media speculated that this behaviour related to Alternatives' positions on Palestinian rights.
+Then-minister of international cooperation Beverley Oda, and CIDA president Margaret Biggs, refused to respond to calls and questions from the organization.
+The media speculated that the reason was related to Alternatives' positions on Palestinian rights.

 Role or Position